Tabueeee/puppeteer-request-spy/README.md

 The RequestRedirector uses the IRequestModifier interface.

 #### Blocking Requests
 Optionally you can add `patterns` to block requests.
 Blocking requests speeds up page load since no data is loaded.
-Blocking requests takes precedence over faking responses, so any request blocked will not be replaced even when matching a `ResponseFaker`.
+Blocking requests takes precedence over overriding requests or faking responses, so any request blocked will not be replaced even when matching a `ResponseFaker`.
 Blocked or faked requests will still be counted by a `RequestSpy` with a matching pattern.

 ```js
 requestInterceptor.block(['scripts', 'track', '.png']);